CodeMasterLtd/CodeMaster_README_Files_ALL_Mods/IntelliBeams/README.md

 # 📋 Versions & Changelog

-> ## ⭐ V1.3.1 | New Features / Enhancements & Bug Fixes <span style="color:green; display: block; text-align: right; font-size: 12px; font-weight: bold;">Current Version<span style="color:white; font-size: 14px; text-shadow: 0 0 10px white; text-align: right;"> /</span><span style="color:green; font-size: 14px; text-shadow: 0 0 10px green; text-align: right;"> 🟢</span></span>
+> ## ⭐ V1.3.0 | New Features & Enhancements <span style="color:green; display: block; text-align: right; font-size: 12px; font-weight: bold;">Current Version<span style="color:white; font-size: 14px; text-shadow: 0 0 10px white; text-align: right;"> /</span><span style="color:green; font-size: 14px; text-shadow: 0 0 10px green; text-align: right;"> 🟢</span></span>
->- <span style="color:green"> 🔑 <span style="font-weight: bold; color: white;">Engine Startup Sound Fix:</span> TThe engine toggle key now accurately triggers the engine startup sound effect, regardless of day or night.
-In version 1.3.0, the startup sound was omitted at night due to the headlights activating immediately, which bypassed the sound trigger from the default game engine.</span>
->- <span style="color:green"> 💡 <span style="font-weight: bold; color: white;">Lighting Delay Implementation:</span> A 2-second delay has been introduced when activating the vehicle's lights, enhancing realism by simulating a more authentic engine start-up sequence during nighttime operation.</span>
->- <span style="color:green"> 📝 <span style="font-weight: bold; color: white;">Ini File Configuration Updates:</span> The INI file structure has been refined to include new features and streamline existing ones.
-The AIAutoHighbeam and PlayerAutoHighbeam settings in V1.3.0 have been consolidated into the AutoHighBeam setting in V1.3.1, which now supports options for <code>Player, AI, Both, or None</code>.</span>
->- <span style="color:green"> 💡 <span style="font-weight: bold; color: white;">Realistic Lighting Adjustments:</span> The number plate light configuration has been modified for better visibility, with the RealisticLights setting from V1.3.0 transitioning to AllowRealisticLights in V1.3.1, which now supports options for <code>Player, AI, Both, or None</code>.</span>
->- <span style="color:green"> 💡 <span style="font-weight: bold; color: white;">Advanced Headlight Control Options:</span> Introduction of fine-tuned control over headlight behavior during specific weather conditions regardless of the Headlight times.</span>
->#### <code>Important Notice Regarding the Emergency Brake Feature:</code><span style="color:darkorange; display: block; font-size: 12px; font-weight: bold;">The emergency braking feature has not seen significant improvements and is not expected to match the level of detail seen in the IKT mod.
-This is due to the limitations of coding in C# (DLL) compared to ASI (C++), where developers have more extensive control over game functions.
-While ASI offers deeper access to the game engine and greater flexibility, transitioning to C++ programming is outside the scope of this project for now.</span>
->---

-> ## ⭐ V1.3.0 | New Features & Enhancements <span style="color:darkorange; display: block; text-align: right; font-size: 12px; font-weight: bold;">Previous Version<span style="color:white; font-size: 14px; text-shadow: 0 0 10px white; text-align: right;"> /</span><span style="color:darkorange; font-size: 14px; text-shadow: 0 0 10px darkorange; text-align: right;"> 🟠</span></span>
+>
 >- <span style="color:green"> 📝 <span style="font-weight: bold; color: white;">Ini File Updates:</span> A system was introduced to prevent overwriting existing INI settings.
-With each update, the system now only adds new settings or remove obsolete ones, ensuring that user customizations are preserved.</span>
+With each update, the system now only adds new settings or deletes old settings, preserving user customizations</span>
+>
 >- <span style="color:green"> 💡 <span style="font-weight: bold; color: white;">Realistic Lights:</span> Implemented real lights (Number Plate Supported at the moment).</span>
+>
->- <span style="color:green"> 🔑 <span style="font-weight: bold; color: white;">Engine Key Function:</span> Introduced a new Engine Key functionality, allowing players to toggle the engine on and off using a specific keybinding editable in the ini file (e.g., <code>E</code> to start/stop).
+>- <span style="color:green"> 🔑 <span style="font-weight: bold; color: white;">Engine Key Function:</span> Introduced a new Engine Key functionality, allowing players to toggle the engine on and off using a specific keybinding editable in the INI file (e.g., <code>E</code> to start/stop).
 Adding an extra layer of realism and immersion for vehicle control.
-When you get into a vehicle you have to toggle engine using the EngineKey if set and if AllowEngineControl is true in the ini.</span>
+When you get into a vehicle you have to toggle the engine using the EngineKeif set and if AllowEngineControl is true in the INI.</span>
+>
 >- <span style="color:green"> 🔑 <span style="font-weight: bold; color: white;">Headlight Key Functionality:</span> A new feature has been implemented, enabling players to control vehicle headlights with the default game key, <code>H</code>.
 This allows for seamless toggling of headlights on or off during gameplay.
-Engine has to be on for this to work.</span>
+The engine has to be on for this to work.</span>
+>
 >- <span style="color:green"> 🛑 <span style="font-weight: bold; color: white;">Emergency Brake (Beta):</span> Added a beta version of Emergency Brake functionality, which triggers brake light flashing when the emergency brake is activated or the player is speeding in certain conditions.
-This adds a more realistic emergency brake system, allowing players to use <code>S</code> for braking with enhanced visual feedback. <b style="color: white;">Please give us feedback on this so we can improve this in future updates.</b></span>
+This adds a more realistic emergency brake system, allowing players to use <code>S</code> for braking with enhanced visual feedback. <b style="color: white;">Please give us feedback so we can improve this in future updates.</b></span>
+>
 >- <span style="color:green"> ⚡ <span style="font-weight: bold; color: white;">Enhanced High Beam Flash for Players & AI:</span> Improved flash patterns and delay settings to deliver a more realistic lighting effect.</span>
+>
->## <code>Important Notice for V1.3.0 or Below only:</code><span style="color:darkorange; display: block; font-size: 12px; font-weight: bold;">Prior to launching the game with IntelliBeams V1.3.0 or below, we highly recommend removing the <code>IntelliBeams.ini</code> file located in the <code>scripts > Code-Master-Configs</code> directory.
+>## <code>Important Notice for V1.3.0:</code><span style="color:darkorange; display: block; font-size: 12px; font-weight: bold;">Prior to launching the game with IntelliBeams V1.3.0, we highly recommend removing the <code>IntelliBeams.ini</code> file located in the <code>scripts > Code-Master-Configs</code> directory.
 If you have made any customizations, please ensure you create a backup of this file.
 Once the game is launched, a new configuration file will be generated, allowing you to reapply your settings.
 Note that this backup process is only necessary for this version - future updates will automatically preserve your settings.</span>
 >---

 > ## ⭐ V1.2.0 | Enhanced Improvements <span style="color:darkorange; display: block; text-align: right; font-size: 12px; font-weight: bold;">Previous Version<span style="color:white; font-size: 14px; text-shadow: 0 0 10px white; text-align: right;"> /</span><span style="color:darkorange; font-size: 14px; text-shadow: 0 0 10px darkorange; text-align: right;"> 🟠</span></span>